What is fertility testing?

 Ultrasound will show you how active your ovaries are, but also give you the information on the lining of your uterus, as well as about any obvious abnormalities which could compromise the implantation and pregnancy in the future.

 3. Hormonal check.
 FSH and AMH are of course the most important ones.
-Together, they give a great estimate on how much time is on your biological clock.
+Together, they give a great estimate on what time is your biological clock showing.

-4. Male fertility check (sperm count, viability, and other parameters).
+4. Chech your partner’s fertility (sperm count, viability, and other parameters).
 If you are missing that piece, you are missing a complete information on your your fertility as a couple.
 Meaning, if your partner has any uncovered mild sperm issue and you are trying to get pregnant with him, missing this information could cost you a lot of time and prevent you from getting pregnant naturally.

 But when is the right time to see a specialist?
 My take on that is, if you are over 35, you should not wait longer than six months before finding out the status of your fertility.
 But even if you are younger – any time that you are thinking of having a baby is the right time to check on how many eggs you have!